Suella Braverman’s numbers on small boats are completely wrong | Tom Peck

 When we start to place the figures in context, it seems possible that by overplaying the scale of the situation to the public – by bandying around figures of hundreds of millions or even billions – Braverman’s tactic runs the risk of backfiring, making the scale of current asylum applications look eminently manageable.

-Even the 45,000 people who came to Britain to claim asylum via boats across the channel represent only around two thirds of one percent of the current population of the UK.
+Even the 45,000 people who came to Britain to claim asylum via boats across the channel represent only around two-thirds of one per cent of the current population of the UK.

 Even when placed in context though, we must be careful not to focus too heavily on the numbers which have grabbed the headlines.
 We must remember, at its heart, that this story is not about numbers.
 It is about people.
 Often desperate people fleeing the traumas of their past and hoping to build a better life for themselves.